Gaetz hires prominent New York lawyers amid federal probe - WTMJ

 Gaetz has not been charged with a crime and has denied any wrongdoing.
 He has said he plans to keep his seat.

 Mukasey is a former federal prosecutor in New York and is the son of Michael Mukasey, a former federal judge who served as attorney general in President George W. Bush’s administration.
-He has connections to people close to President Donald Trump — he previously worked at Rudy Giuliani’s law firm — and represented Edward Gallagher, a Navy SEAL whose war crimes case caught Trump’s attention.
-Gallagher was acquitted in 2019 of killing a wounded war prisoner in Iraq.
+He has represented former President Donald Trump’s family business, the Trump Organization, in tax-related investigations in New York, and defended Edward Gallagher, a Navy SEAL whose war crimes case caught Trump’s attention.
+Gallagher was acquitted of killing a wounded war prisoner in Iraq.

 He also represented the CEO of a social media company during special counsel Robert Mueller’s Russia investigation.